 Template Account Create on Moodle – Select an email template for account creation in Moodle.

 Template User Enroll for Course – Select an email template for user enrollment in Moodle.

 After the successful configuration of the module, the admin can map Moodle categories by navigating to MOODLE CONNECTOR > Manage Moodle Categories.

 On clicking the Sync Categories button all the categories of the Moodle will be synchronized in the Magento.

 Once the categories are successfully synchronized, the status of the categories will be “Mapping Required”.
 To map Moodle categories with the Magento categories click on Map Categories.

 By clicking ADD the option to map categories will be available.
-Here, the admin can choose the Magento category and its respective Moodle category from the drop-down.
+Here, the admin can choose the Adobe Commerce category and its respective Moodle category from the drop-down.
 After clicking Save the categories will be mapped and displayed as below image.

 Moodle Connector: Manage Moodle Products